-Non-owner SR-22 insurance is car insurance for drivers who do not own a vehicle but are required to file an SR-22 with their state.
-An SR-22 is a form verifying that a high-risk driver has the minimum amount of car insurance required by the state, and it is needed even if the driver doesn’t own a car.
-That is where non-owner SR-22 insurance comes in handy.
-It allows drivers to fulfill their state’s insurance requirements even if they don’t have a vehicle to insure.
+Non-owner SR-22 insurance is a type of car insurance for drivers who do not own a vehicle but are required to file an SR-22 with their state.
+An SR-22 verifies that a high-risk driver has the minimum amount of car insurance required by the state, and a non-owner policy satisfies the requirement if you don't have a vehicle.

 Who Needs Non-Owner SR-22 Insurance?

 - Must file an SR-22 with their state due to high-risk infractions;

 - Do not live in the same household as someone who owns a car.

 Most states require drivers to have an SR-22 on file after a major moving violation, such as DUI or reckless driving.
 In general, drivers are required to have an SR-22 for 3-5 years, after which they can cancel the filing.

 The filing fee for an SR-22 form is between $15 and $25.
 The cost of a non-owner insurance policy for someone who needs to file an SR-22 varies based on state coverage requirements, driver characteristics, and differences in pricing from one insurance company to the next.
 But a non-owner SR-22 policy is usually cheaper than standard SR-22 insurance because the driver isn’t regularly on the road.

 Learn more about how much non-owner SR-22 insurance costs.

 How to Buy Non-Owner SR-22 Insurance